TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Input/Index.rst

          this:

          |img-12| But if you either uncheck the checkbox or just enter the
-         value "123" you will an empty input field and no checkbox set - however the value of the field  *will be* "123":
+         value "123" you will see an empty input field and no checkbox set - however the value of the field *will be* "123":

          |img-13| This feature is useful for date-fields for instance.
 In such
          cases the checkbox will allow people to quickly remove the date